What documents do you need to set up a Dutch B.V. as a foreigner?

 The BV abbreviation business stands for Besloten Vennootschap.
 A Dutch B.V. is a limited liability company, which means that its shareholders are not personally responsible for the company’s debts.

-Yes, a dutch BV is a legal entity which is legally a separate and distinct entity from its owners.
+Yes, a Dutch BV is a legal entity which is legally a separate and distinct entity from its owner.
+A Dutch BV has the same legal rights and responsibilities as individual.

 Yes, a Dutch B.V. is a private limited liability company.